karjoy04/diy-transcriptomics/README.md

 Course link: https://diytranscriptomics.com/

 Welcome to my DIY Transcriptomics project repository!
 This repository contains code, scripts, and notes from my journey through the RNA-seq analysis section of the DIY transcriptomics course.
 The aim is to apply the concepts learned and create a resource for future reference.
-I also used harrisonized/diy-transcriptomics GitHub repository as a supplement to help me with parts that are hard to follow and reproduce for custom analysis.
+I also used harrisonized/diy-transcriptomics GitHub repository as a supplement to get help with parts that are hard to follow.
 I will also diverge and analyze the data partly in Python aside from R, as Python is known for having very readable and understandable syntax.
 For a beginner, that's important to me.